-Gifted People: Characteristics & Your Career Choices
+Gifted & Talented People: Characteristics & Your Career Choices

-Gifted People: Characteristics & Your Career Choices
+Gifted & Talented People: Characteristics & Your Career Choices

-There are many gifted adults working in corporations, institutions and small business that don’t even know that their gifted and have never been identified as such.
+There are many gifted and talented people working in corporations, institutions and small business that don’t even know that their gifted and have never been identified as such.
 The result can be unlocked potential and dissatisfied careers because of this lack of vital self- knowledge.
 It is only in the last 10 years that I have seen the identification of giftedness gather pace in Australian schools.
 Mind you not all schools are doing their part.
 To know any information about yourself can be almighty powerful but to a gifted person this self-knowledge can be priceless when it comes to leaving the school gate and making career choices over your lifetime.

 Giftedness is not a new concept, it has been around for thousands of years.
 Because of this history, it too inherits some typical stereotyping which doesn’t reflect current research.
 All gifted persons are normally thought to be geniuses, academically brilliant, able to solve all their own problems and they supposedly can choose any career pathway they want.
 Yes, some are geniuses and yes, some are academically brilliant but you don’t need to be either one if you are gifted in other areas.
 As to solving your own problems and you can have any career you want, nothing could be further from the truth.